drmargarido/SimpleCMS/README.md

 2. Create scripts to parse the Template and detect the relevant areas __[x]__
 3. Insert the Template and the Article associated with the template in the database __[x]__
 4. Parse the Specific area tag [[ Area ]] and insert the article content in it while serving the articles __[x]__
+5. Use the articles defined links instead of the article id in the url mapping []
-5. Present a simple UI to manage the templates creation, update and removal []
+6. Present a simple UI to manage the templates creation, update and removal []
-6. Present a simple UI to manage the articles creation, update and removal []
+7. Present a simple UI to manage the articles creation, update and removal []
-7. Present a simple UI to write the articles content by area []
+8. Present a simple UI to write the articles content by area []

 ## Setup